frankligy/DeepImmuno/README.md

 - Please refer to [DeepImmuno-CNN](#deepimmuno-cnn) if you want to predict immunogenicity

-- Plase refer to [DeepImmuno-GAN](#deepimmuno-gan) if you want to generate immunogenic peptide
+- Please refer to [DeepImmuno-GAN](#deepimmuno-gan) if you want to generate immunogenic peptide

+- Please refer to [Train your own GAN]() if you want to generate peptides with customized features/properties.

 Enjoy and don't hesitate to ask me questions (contact at the bottom), I will be responsive!
 Feel free to raise an issue on github page!